exploitagency/vanitygen-plus/README.md

 A list of all the supported crypto coins will be output.

 Choose your coin from the list noting the ARGUMENT needed for the coin located in the left hand column.
-For LBRY it is simply LBRY.
+For TR3B it is simply TR3B.
 For Bitcoin it is BTC.
 Etc...

-**Now lets generate a LBRY address with the prefix "Astra":**
+**Now lets generate a TR3B address with the prefix "ASTRA":**
 Linux CPU: `./vanitygen -C TR3B -o results.txt -i -k ASTRA`
 Linux GPU: `./oclvanitygen -C TR3B -o results.txt -i -k ASTRA`
 Windows CPU: `vanitygen.exe -C TR3B -o results.txt -i -k ASTRA`
 Windows GPU: `oclvanitygen.exe -C TR3B -o results.txt -i -k ASTRA`

- * `-C LBRY` : Chooses the LBRY coin
+ * `-C TR3B` : Chooses the ASTRA coin
  * `-o results.txt` : saves the matches to results.txt
  * `-i` : case-Insensitive(do not add this flag to match exact case)
  * `-k` : keep going even after match is found(do not add this flag to stop after the first match)